pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_66.md

 - replace the halogen lamp or fluorescent lamp of transmitted illuminator.

-- c.Then bring the same point into focus through the right eyepiece by turning the right diopter ring. d.With more than one viewer, each viewer should note their own diopter ring position for the left and right eyepieces, then before viewing set the diopter ring adjustments to that setting.

 ## **USING THE VERTICAL TUBE -**

 ## **CHANGING THE BULB**